<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Electrical Panel Compliance with Floor Marking

 Electrical panels are an integral part of large and small facilities throughout the United States.
-They provide control over the energy that keeps machines operating, lights buzzing, and computers running, yet they're easy to ignore during the day-to-day routine.
-(In fact, electrical requirement violations are routinely among OSHA's top 10 safety citations each year.)
+The panels control the energy that keeps machines operating, lights buzzing, and computers running, yet they are easy to ignore during the day-to-day routine.
+The National Institutes of Health (NIH) found these shocking numbers related to electrical hazards:

-It's important, then, to know OSHA's regulations for maintaining clear, safe areas around electrical panels-and how to best communicate those boundaries.
+It's important to know OSHA electrical panel clearance requirements for maintaining clear, safe areas around electrical panels and how to communicate those boundaries best with effective floor marking.

-OSHA's standard for general electrical requirements (29 CFR 1910.303) includes a section for establishing and maintaining space around electrical panels and other systems that require servicing, adjustments, or maintenance while energized.
+OSHA electrical panel clearance requirements (29 CFR 1910.303) includes a section for establishing and maintaining space around electrical panels and other systems that require servicing, adjustments, or maintenance while energized.

 OSHA Electrical Panel Clearance guidelines

-• Sufficient access and working space must be provided around an electrical panel
+• Sufficient access and working space must be provided, and properly marked, around an electrical panel to meet floor marking standards

 • The width of the space in front of an electrical panel must be the width of the equipment or 30 inches, whichever is wider

-• The working space must allow for a hinged panel or equipment door to open at a 90? angle
+• The working space must allow for a hinged panel or equipment door to open at a 90 degree angle

 • The vertical space must extend from the grade, floor, or platform immediately in front of the electrical panel to either: